joeaortiz/gbp/README.md

 ## Toy simulations

-Estimation locations of variables in N-dim space, where nearby variables are connected by linear factors.
+Estimation of node locations in N-dim space, where nearby nodes are connected by linear factors.

 ```
 python ndim_posegraph.py